15 Top Hikes in Santo Antao, Cape Verde

 I reached Forminguinhas and it was the perfect place to have lunch.
 You have the choice between Sonia’s and Isabel’s bar.

-Sonia’s bar serves lunch (better reserve in advance) and offers very spare rooms as well for those who don’t want to continue until Cha de Igreja.
-Sonia cooks traditional basic Cape Verdean food and she is such a friendly lady.
-I just didn’t want to leave!
+Sonia’s bar serves lunch (better reserve in advance) and offers very spare rooms for those who don’t want to continue until Cha de Igreja.

 Calculate 2-3 hours from Formiguinhas to Cha de Igreja.
 From Formiguinhas, you’ll have no rest points until Cruzinha (2 h walk).
-Make sure to carry enough water or stock up in Formiguinhas.
+Make sure to carry enough water or stock up in Formiguinhas

-The house ruins give the landscape a very particular atmosphere.
-The lush green color of the Aranha valley contrasted with the rocky coasts I had seen seen so far.
+The lush green color of the Aranha Valley contrasted with the rocky coasts I had seen so far.

-On the way to Cruzinha, the next village, you’ll walk along several beaches.
-Although a bath seems very tempting, you shouldn’t even set a foot on them!
 Tights and drifts are extremely strong and easily underestimated!
 Every year, tourists become victims of the sea because they didn’t want to renounce on a refreshing bath!

 After 1 hour, I reached Cruzinha, a small fishermen village with breathtaking views on the coast and the ocean.